-Our University Centre provides a range of study facilities, accessible only to Higher Education students, in the Study Zone and library, where you can seek help with academic writing, referencing etc. In the Study Zone you will find a combination of individual and small group study areas with access to PCs.
+Our newly refurbished University Centre provides a range of study facilities, accessible only to Higher Education students, in the Study Zone and library, including a Research Skills Hub where you can seek help with academic writing, referencing etc. In the Study Zone you will find a combination of individual and small group study areas with access to PCs.
 In addition to the provision of PCs there are also a small number of MACs available for use.